the product is esd sensitive and is sold without casing.

 turn level to adjust how much the incoming control signal should modulate the cutoff frequency.

-this controls the resonance of the filter. turn this up to emphasizes the frequencies around the cut off point to get a sharper thinner sound. keep turning it up and the filter will start to self- oscillate.
+this controls the resonance of the filter. turn this up to emphasize the frequencies around the cut off point to get a sharper thinner sound. keep turning it up and the filter will start to self- oscillate.

 this controls the main cutoff frequency of the filter. turn it down to only let low frequencies pass through. if you don't hear anything try turning this all the way up.

 speaker is a dual input speaker module allowing you to to hear what your patch sounds like.

 this is the volume control for the speaker module and for the output. turn it clockwise to turn the volume up and counterclockwise to turn it down. the control is reversed on the first production units. in that case treat it the opposite way. note: when using the speaker or the output always be careful with your ears and equipment.

 the keyboard is a versatile 4 track polyrhythmic sequencer with midi out and pocket operator sync out. for details on the keyboard module please take a look at this guide